 For those of you that are just stumbling across my page, I produce cinematic electronica type music heavily based around the piano.
 Most are instrumentals but there are a few vocal tracks in there too.
 I like movie scores, and trip hop and downtempo music, and I’ve always loved the sound of the piano so have been producing music that combines these main themes to make what appears to be music that some people love, but not a lot of people know about.
 Listeners that like my music state that it evokes a lot of emotion which is a massive compliment.
 Most of the tracks build and end very different to how they started, but some remain sombre and restrained throughout.

-The next track is my most popular to date which has been listened to well over 100,000 times on Soundcloud and was featured on the tour page of the Classic Soundcloud site (http://www.soundcloud.com/tour).
+The next track is my most popular to date which has been listened to well over 100,000 times on Soundcloud and was featured on the tour page of the Classic Soundcloud site (it’s now been taken down due to New Soundcloud).
 It starts off simple and peaceful with piano, strings, and the gorgeous vocals of Deni Hlavinka, but ends up an electro-pop sort of piece.
+I think my producing skills have moved on a bit so I may attack it again at some point.

 I have recently released my 2nd album – Cinetronique – which I am personally happy with as there’s not a track on it that I wish were different.
 Three of the tracks have made the final of the UK Songwriting Contest in their respective categories too.
 Unfortunately, the downside to self releasing is that it is very difficult to get the thing exposed.
 Please let me know if you have any tips or hints or if you or anyone you know can give me a leg up in this area.